mondoohq/docs/docs/mql/resources/atlassian-pack/README.md

 description: The Atlassian resource pack lets you use MQL to query and assess the security of your Atlassian services.
 ---

-# Mondoo Atlassian Resource Pack Reference
+# Atlassian MQL Resource Pack Reference

 The Atlassian resource pack lets you use MQL to query and assess the security of your Atlassian services.